User-defined rule files and lib libraries¶

 check()

-Note: Users should not modify scheck's built-in lib libraries and Lua rule files, as they will be overwritten during each installation update and service restart.
+Note: Users should not modify the lib libraries and Lua rule files that come with scheck, as they will be overwritten during each installation update and service restart.

 User-defined rules and library files can be placed in the custom.rules.d

 directory.
-If there are custom Lua libraries, they can be placed in the custom.rules.d/libs
+If there are user-defined Lua reference libraries, they can be placed in the custom.rules.d/libs

 directory.

-When pointing to other paths, simply modify the configuration file scheck.conf
+When pointing to another path, just modify the configuration file scheck.conf

 :